karamfil/course-vim/docs/Weekly Tutorials/Week 02 Basic Operators and the Dot Command.md

 ### Operators

 #### Exercise: `c`:

 - Use `ce` to replace "quick" with "speedy" in the sentence: `The quick brown fox`.
 - Try `cc` to replace "Lorem ipsum..." line with "Something el–se".
 - Use `C` to replace everything after "fox" in: `The quick brown fox`.

 #### Exercise: `d`:

 - Use `de` to delete "quick" in the sentence: "The quick brown fox".
 - Use `dd` to delete the entire second line.
 - Try `D` to delete the content after "brown".

 ### Repeat
 #### Exercise: `.`**:

 - After using `dw`, `db`, `de` or something else, press `.` to delete delete another.
 - navigate to the beginning a of a word change using the `c` operator and motion like `e`, write something, go back to normal mode, then navigate to another word and press `.`, it will repeat the change and

 ---

 ## Practice

-**Operators**
-- Instead of going straight to insert mode, focus on changing words combining the operators with word motions

-**Switching Modes**:
-- Don't forget to keep going back to normal mode for navigation after each insert

-**Using Word Motions**:
+- **Using Operators with Word Motions**: Focus on combining `c` and`d`with word motions like `w`, `e`, and `b`.
+Instead of jumping into Insert Mode right away, think about the text you want to modify and use motions to define the scope of your operation.
+- **Switching Modes**: After making a change with `c` or deleting text with `d`, remember to return to Normal Mode for navigation. ⚠️ Avoid staying in Insert Mode longer than necessary.
-- Keep your focus on navigating horizontally using all word motions.
+- **Navigating with Word Motions**: While practicing operators, keep your focus on navigating efficiently using word motions (`w`, `e`, `b`).
+Use them to position the cursor precisely before applying an operator.
+- **Repetition with the Dot Command**: Train yourself to repeat actions with the `.` command.
+Plan your edits so you can make one precise operation and then repeat it as needed.
+For example, delete multiple words or change several similar patterns using `.`.
+- **Evaluate Your Workflow and Efficiency**: Are you efficiently combining operators with motions?
+Are you using the `.` command to avoid repeating the same sequence of commands manually?
+Try different approaches to improve.

 ---